 The Saint Paul Port Authority has a multi-faceted vision for The Heights redevelopment project, which follows the City’s master plan.
 Throughout the summer and fall of 2023, we will prepare the site for redevelopment, which includes the remediation of mercury and petroleum contamination.
 We are in a strong position to do this work, thanks to a long-history of redeveloping distressed properties.

 Additional stress factors at The Heights include a lack of infrastructure and topography challenges.
 As we eliminate these risks, the site will become more attractive to private investors.
 In fact, we believe The Heights will soon represent the largest investment in Saint Paul’s East Side.

-Hillcrest Vision: Parks and Open Spaces
+The Heights Vision: Parks and Open Spaces

 Throughout this process, one thing remains clear: We need to protect the integrity of the neighborhood.
 Along those lines, we will protect up to 20 acres of green space.
-This could include parks, open spaces, and both stormwater and wetland amenities.
+This will include parks, open spaces, and both stormwater and wetland amenities.

-Hillcrest Vision: Healthy Neighborhoods
+The Heights Vision: Healthy Neighborhoods

 In addition, all light industrial buildings will be required to go through our Green Building Design Review.
 The end-goal is to identify new ways to improve worker health and productivity, minimize environmental impacts, and protect the health and safety of those living and working in the neighborhood.